 Credit: @kathybuccio on Instagram

 Climb, build, and adventure through the ultimate destination of fun for children 2-12 at the largest LEGOLAND theme park in the world!
 This 150-acre park is jam-packed with all things LEGO, sporting dozens of rides, shows, and attractions scattered throughout seven LEGO-themed lands.
 Splish, splash, and cool off at the Water Playground with awesome waterslides and a cascading splash.
 Kids (and parents) will love to stay and play at the LEGOLAND hotel with immersive themed rooms, kid-friendly accommodations, and a resort-style pool.
 During the busier months over the summer, wait times tend to be longer.
 Buying tickets online in advance and downloading the LEGOLAND app to view ride wait times and show start times can help expedite your trip.
-One-day theme park tickets start at $59 online and $94 at the gate.
+Reopens for 2024 in March.
+One-day theme park tickets start at $54 online and $94 at the gate.

 Credit: @itsmelettie on Instagram

 Discover the harmonious relationship of art and nature at the 500-acre Storm King Art Center.
 The outdoor sculpture garden displays over 100 monumental large-scale sculptures among the hills, meadows, and forests of the Hudson Valley under the wide open sky.
 This renowned sculpture garden features rotating exhibitions from some of the industry’s best like Arlene Shechet whose work Girl Group is set to be on display from May 4-November 10, 2024.
 Open April-December.
 Purchasing timed-entry tickets online is strongly recommended to guarantee entry at preferred time.
 Tickets are priced by car and number of passengers ranging from $23-$110.